Handling an inventory

 To use this new item in the pub scene, we can use Godot’s “instantiate scene” feature.

-node and click on the “instantiate scene”
+Select the ESCRoom root node and click on the “instantiate scene”

 button: